Lixiaosa1996/VibrationPattern/README.md

 # VibrationPattern
 Software and hardware for the onboard point-wise vibration pattern production
-(For the manuscript "Point-Wise Vibration Pattern Production via a Sparse Actuator Array for Surface Tactile Feedback" submitted to ICRA 2024,
+(For the manuscript "Point-Wise Vibration Pattern Production via a Sparse Actuator Array for Surface Tactile Feedback" published on ICRA 2024,
 https://ieeexplore.ieee.org/document/10611362.)

 hardware: voltage drive circuit board of the sparse actuator array.